risk-first/website/risks/Complexity-Risk.md

 By applying abstraction, we can improve in the direction of the Kolmogorov lower bound.
 By allowing ourselves to say that _symbols_ (like `out` and `ABCD`) are worth one complexity point, we've allowed that we can be descriptive in naming `function` and `const`.
 Naming things is an important part of abstraction, because to use something, you have to be able to refer to it.

 Generally, the more complex a piece of software is, the more difficulty users will have [understanding it](Feature-Risk.md#conceptual-integrity-risk), and the more work developers will have changing it.
-We should prefer the third version of our code over either the first or second because of its brevity.

-But we could go further down into [Code Golf](https://en.wikipedia.org/wiki/Code_golf) territory.
+Although we should prefer the third version of our code over either the first or second (because of its brevity) we could go further down into [Code Golf](https://en.wikipedia.org/wiki/Code_golf) territory.
 The following javascript program plays [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) up to 100, but is less readable than you might hope.

 ```javascript
 for(i=0;i<100;)document.write(((++i%3?'':'Fizz')+